Klantinteractie-Servicesysteem/Openpub/README.md

 ```

 ## Security
 We use [Grype](https://github.com/anchore/grype) as a scanning tool for containers as a [action](https://github.com/marketplace/actions/anchore-container-scan) in our git workkflow.
 The flow is wired to fail when an critcal error is found (in wich casses no new release artifacts are created).
-This can be altered in the test.yamml worklow.
+This can be altered in the test.yaml worklow.
 The fail point can be set to `low`,`medium`,`high` or `critical` alternativly the fail point can be ignored completly by setting `fail-build` to `false`.
-Aditiona configuration for snyk and trivy are also  included (but commented out) and are not recomended.
+Additional configuration for snyk is also included based on the [snyk action]( https://github.com/snyk/actions), however it requires setting up a snyk token.
+Keep in mind that snyk will actively send data to snyk on your scans.
+So tis not recommended for privacy oriented applications.

+Thirdly a [trivy action]( https://github.com/aquasecurity/trivy-action) is included for container scanning.

 ### Known issues
 Since we use dibian (alpine) images we are confronted with know zero day issues for wich there are no fixes available.
 Current know issues can be found here